-Based on the Audit Committee's review and these meetings, discussions and reports, and subject to the limitations on the Audit Committee's role and responsibilities referred to above and in its written charter, the Audit Committee unanimously recommended to our board of trustees that our audited consolidated financial statements for the fiscal year ended December 31, 2018 be included in our annual report on Form 10-K filed with the SEC.
+Based on the Audit Committee's review and these meetings, discussions and reports, and subject to the limitations on the Audit Committee's role and responsibilities referred to above and in its written charter, the Audit Committee unanimously recommended to our board of trustees that our audited consolidated financial statements for the fiscal year ended December 31, 2019 be included in our annual report to shareholders and in our Annual Report on Form 10-K filed with the SEC.

-Dominic M. Palazzo Steven G. Osgood Rebecca L. Steinfort
+Dominic M. Palazzo Steven G. Osgood Rebecca L. Steinfort J. Timothy Warren